 Withdrawals between age 59½ and 70½

 Starting at age 59½, you can begin taking money out of your retirement accounts without penalty.
 Keep in mind that you'll have to pay any federal or state taxes that might be due.
-You should also consider creating a plan for taking distributions; use our Retirement Income Planner to help determine if your assets will provide the income you need during retirement.
+You should also consider creating a plan for taking distributions; use our Planning & Guidance Center to help determine if your assets will provide the income you need during retirement.

 In addition, we offer the Retirement Distribution Center (RDC) which provides tailored guidance and resources as you progress through retirement years.

 Starting at age 70½, owners of Traditional IRAs must begin making withdrawals, also known as minimum required distributions (MRDs), from their accounts.
 These withdrawals are mandatory and violations incur severe penalties.
 There is no MRD requirement for Roth IRAs during the lifetime of the original owner.
 Our Retirement Distribution Center can help you calculate and manage your MRD.
 Our system provides estimated MRDs for your Fidelity IRAs (Traditional IRAs, SEP IRAs, SIMPLE IRAs, Rollover IRAs, and all small-business retirement plans).
 It also keeps track of withdrawals, and allows you to schedule automatic withdrawals so you are never behind.

 A qualified distribution from a Roth IRA is tax-free and penalty-free, provided that the five-year aging requirement has been satisfied and one of the following conditions is met: